firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Debugging & Testing with Metasimulation
 =========================================

-When we speak of RTL simulation in FireSim, we are generally referring to `metasimulation`: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
-In contrast, we we'll refer to native simulation of the target's RTL as `target-level` simulation.
+When discussing RTL simulation in FireSim, we are generally referring to `metasimulation`: simulating the FireSim simulator's RTL, typically using VCS or Verilator.
+In contrast, we'll refer to native simulation of the target's RTL as `target-level` simulation.
 Target-level simulation in Chipyard is described at length `here <https://chipyard.readthedocs.io/en/latest/Simulation/Software-RTL-Simulation.html>`_.

-Meta-simulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
+Metasimulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
 By default, metasimulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modeled with DRAMSim2, the PCI-E subsystem is not